zendi-phw/osa/README.md

 TODO Provide more detailed description here.

+The OSA Plugin project documentation is available in the [zendi-phw/osa-doc](https://github.com/zendi-phw/osa-doc) repository.

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >